matplotlib/CZI_2024-06_mpl/LOI.md

 Matplotlib is the foundational data visualization library for the Scientific Python Ecosystem, with over a million users, including researchers in bio-medical imaging, microscopy, and genomics.
+Matplotlib is used by researchers across the entire scientific workflow from initial data exploration and visualization, to evaluating the output of AI/ML models, to publishing finalized figures.

-For the past 18 years Matplotlib has been maintained by a vibrant, primarily volunteer, community.
+For the past 20 years Matplotlib has been maintained by a vibrant, primarily volunteer, community.
 However we have grown too big and widely used to continue on solely volunteer effort.
 For the past 42 months CZI EOSS support for developers has had a positive effect on the project by complementing and enabling, not replacing, volunteer work.
 We propose to continue this effort.

-The primary component of the proposed work is the continued maintenance of the library.
-Maintenance covers a wide range of tasks including triaging and fixing bugs, reviewing Pull Requests, tagging and building releases, and keeping the continuous integration services running.
-These tasks are essential for the project's health; though each individually is small, they are frequently time critical and tedious.
+The primary component of the proposed work is the continued maintenance of the library and its community.
+Maintenance covers a wide range of tasks including triaging and fixing bugs, reviewing Pull Requests, tagging and building releases, keeping the continuous integration services running, and mentoring new contributors.
+These tasks are essential for the project's health; though each individually is small, they are frequently time critical and sometimes tedious.
 It is unfair and impractical to rely solely on volunteers to accomplish such tasks.

-With only volunteer effort we had an inconsistent release schedule.
-With dedicated funding, feature releases have been possible at a regular 2-per-year schedule, and bugfix releases have been made regularly in between them.
-This regularity allows downstream projects and users to plan effectively for future changes in Matplotlib, as deprecations and new features are rolled out consistently.
+A major improvement enabled by supported developers has been our transition to a regular release schedule.
+Currently, feature releases are now made at a regular 2-per-year schedule, typically with 3 bugfix releases between them.
+This regularity, roughly doubling our previous average rate, allows downstream projects and users to rapidly benefit from ongoing improvements in Matplotlib.

-In addition to on-going and routine maintenance, there are substantial, but incremental, enhancements to Matplotlib that require long blocks of dedicated effort to implement.
-Without funding, this type of project can drag out for months to years or stall altogether.
+In addition to on-going and routine maintenance, there are substantial but incremental enhancements to Matplotlib that require long blocks of dedicated effort to implement.
+Without supported developers, such projects can drag out for months to years or stall altogether.
 Examples include fixing long-standing rendering and performance issues, overhauling build systems to match the changing Python ecosystem, homogenizing and smoothing the API, and new user-facing functionality.
 Projects to be pursued with the funding requested